 LinkedIn was able to share brand stories that created value for both the brand and the influencers, who could showcase their expertise and drive engagement on LinkedIn.

 The Key Takeaways

 Influencer marketing isn’t just social media marketing with popular people.
-It’s the most effective way to endear your target audience to your brand.
+It’s the most effective way to endear your target audience to your own brand message.